Contact Us

 There are several Cordillera Huayhuash routes available, ranging from short, moderate treks to the challenging full circuit.
 These routes are famous for their scenic beauty, including crystal-clear lakes and panoramic views of the towering peaks.

-The circuit also holds historical significance, as parts of it follow ancient trade routes once used by indigenous Andean communities.
 These pathways served as vital links for commerce and communication, connecting isolated villages to exchange goods, such as textiles, potatoes, or quinoa.
 As trekkers navigate these historic routes, they are walking in the footsteps of generations of Andean people who lived in harmony with this rugged and remote terrain.

 Read on to learn more about some of the most popular trekking routes in the range.

-The Huayhuash Circuit
+Cordillera Huayhuash Circuit Overview

 The Huayhuash Circuit is the ultimate challenge for trekkers.
 It is often regarded as one of the world’s most spectacular long-distance treks.
 The full circuit spans approximately 130 kilometers (81 miles) and typically takes 10 to 12 days to complete.
 The trek reaches altitudes over 5,000 meters (16,404 feet), with several high passes offering spectacular panoramas of peaks such as Yerupajá, Siula Grande, and Jirishanca.